 What is connected in a model relation

-In the What's a data model article, you have learned what a data model is used for in every application.
-Relations are essential parts of the data model as we now know in Betty Blocks applications.
-With a relation, we can associate different data to each other in a visual way.
+In the what's a data model article, we explain what a data model is used for in an application.
+Relations are essential parts of any data model in Betty Blocks applications.
+Using a relation, we associate different data with each other in a visual way.

 Why a relational data model?

 There are two ways to create a data model, you can go the relational route or the non-relational route.
 Creating a non-relation data model stores your data but doesn't give you the flexibility of a relational data model.
 It uses a storage model that's optimized for very specific requirements of the type of data that it stores.
 For example, storing just one type of data that you'll never change or know will never have any mutations through its lifecycle.